Rules and Details

 Scratchings after the Close of Entries.
 As per EA Rules, a vet/doctor certificate is required for return of entry money less $15.00 administration costs.

-Horses must be entered in their correct EA level.
+Horses must be entered in their correct EA level or the appropriate level for their ability.

 Riders may compete at their appropriate level and the next higher level.